Sparse Bayesian vector autoregressions in huge dimensions: Inference in large dimensional VAR models

 The hyperparameter $a$ influences the empirical properties of the proposed shrinkage prior along several important dimensions.
 Smaller values of $a$ lead to heavy shrinkage on all elements of $\boldsymbol{B}$.
 To see this, note that lower values of $a$ imply that more prior mass is placed on small values of $\zeta$ a priori.
 Similarly, when $a$ is small, the Dirichlet prior places more mass on values of $\vartheta_j$ close to zero.
-Since lower values of $\zeta$ translate into thicker tails of the marginal prior on $b_j$, the specific choice of $a$ not only influences the overall degree of shrinkage but also the tail behavior of the prior. \cite{bhattacharya2015dirichlet} show that if $a$ is specified as $K^{-(1+\Delta)}$ for any $\Delta>0$ to be small, the DL prior displays excellent posterior contraction rates, and \cite{pat-etal:pos} discuss the shrinkage properties of the proposed prior within the context of factor models.
+Since lower values of $\zeta$ translate into thicker tails of the marginal prior on $b_j$, the specific choice of $a$ not only influences the overall degree of shrinkage but also the tail behavior of the prior.
+Letting $\tilde p$ denote the number of predictors, \cite{bhattacharya2015dirichlet} show that if $a$ is specified as $\tilde p^{-(1+\Delta)}$ for any $\Delta>0$ to be small, the DL prior displays excellent posterior contraction rates, and \cite{pat-etal:pos} discuss the shrinkage properties of the proposed prior within the context of factor models.
+In our application, $\tilde p=K$ (when considering the total number of predictors) or $\tilde p=k$ (when considering the number or predictors per equation).